EconomyLens.com

 Related

-“The finding of the jury confirms that this lawsuit was a hypocritical attempt to sabotage a competitor and to overcome a long history of very bad predictions about what OpenAI has been and will become,” OpenAI attorney William Savitt said outside the courthouse after the decision.
+The outcome spared OpenAI from a potentially existential legal threat.
+Had Musk prevailed, he potentially could have forced the company to revert to its nonprofit structure — a move that would have derailed its planned IPO and unwound ties to major investors including Microsoft, Amazon, and SoftBank.
+“The finding of the jury confirms that this lawsuit was a hypocritical attempt to sabotage a competitor,” OpenAI attorney William Savitt said outside the courthouse.
 “Musk can bring his claims, and he can tell his stories, but what the nine members of this jury found is that his stories were just that — stories, not facts,” he added.

-The outcome of the trial had largely been expected to come down to which of the bickering billionaires the nine-person jury would believe.
-Hours of questions and testimony had centered heavily on Altman’s integrity and behind-the-scenes maneuvering as a CEO that rankled colleagues, many of whom have since left OpenAI.
-OpenAI’s attorneys countered with attacks on Musk, pointing to his often varying narratives about the early days of OpenAI, as well as parsing through testimony from Shivon Zilis — a business associate of Musk with whom he has four children — who had served as an intermediary between the tech executives.
+The outcome had largely been expected to come down to which of the bickering billionaires the jury would believe.
+Testimony centered heavily on Altman’s integrity and behind-the-scenes maneuvering that rankled colleagues, many of whom have since left OpenAI.
+Attorneys for OpenAI countered with attacks on Musk, pointing to his varying narratives about the early days of the company and parsing testimony from Shivon Zilis — a business associate with whom he has four children — who served as an intermediary between the executives.
+Altman, fired by OpenAI’s board in November 2023 for a lack of candor before being reinstated under employee pressure, emerged with allegations of manipulation and a toxic work culture unresolved.
+Microsoft, OpenAI’s largest backer with $13 billion committed, was also spared.

-“This is an important victory for Altman and OpenAI and clears the path for an IPO by removing this black cloud trial,” Dan Ives of Wedbush Securities told AFP.
+“This is an important victory for Altman and OpenAI and clears the path for an IPO by removing this black cloud,” Dan Ives of Wedbush Securities told AFP.
 “Musk was creating noise around this lawsuit but ultimately it was more of a soap opera than a long-term negative for OpenAI,” he added.

 © 2024 AFP